brucou/movie-search-app/NOTES.md

 - querySelectorAll returns a NodeList not an array.
 Does not have a map method, but a forEach only
 - setImmediate does not exist in the browser.
 So react-testing-library bugs. must mock setImmediate for setTimeout 0
-- apparently it is `oninput` not `onchange` for change in input fields
+- apparently it is `oninput` not `onchange` for change in input fields with React
 - AVOID mispelling when pasting like lost ' or " SUPER ANNOYING
 - BUG with `` : ${string}\> includes the \ inside the string
 - be careful with dom-testing-library to put the arguments in the right position - no error